ott-jax/ott/docs/index.rst

 - :mod:`ott.initializers` are used to speed up the resolution of OT solvers.
-- :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers in the solvers.
+- :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers from the :mod:`ott.solvers` module.
 Such tasks include computing approximations to Wasserstein distances :cite:`genevay:18,sejourne:19`, approximating OT between GMMs, or computing differentiable sort and quantile operations :cite:`cuturi:19`.
 - :mod:`ott.math` holds low-level mathematical primitives.
-- :mod:`ott.utils` provides misc helper functions.
+- :mod:`ott.utils` provides miscellaneous helper functions.

 .. toctree::
     :maxdepth: 1